Zappey's flycatcher

 Zappey's flycatcher (Cyanoptila cumatilis) is a songbird in the Old World flycatcher family Muscicapidae.
-It breeds in central China and winters to the Malay Peninsula, Sumatra and Java.
-It was formerly considered to be conspecific with the blue-and-white flycatcher.
+It is migratory, breeding in central China from central Sichuan northeast to the mountains west of Beijing, and wintering south to the Malay Peninsula, Sumatra, and Java.
+It closely similar to, and was formerly considered to be conspecific with, the blue-and-white flycatcher, which breeds further east from northeastern China east to Japan.